davegill/wrf-coop/README_tutorial.md

 #### Building a WRF Docker Container ####

-Now that we have docker working on your machine, we use the two WRF-supplied files: Dockerfile and default-mca-params.conf.
-They are both text files, so feel free to peek inside to see what they are doing.
-The Dockerfile, the bigger file, sets up the whole environment within the container: directories, compiler versions, environment variables, lots of libraries, netcdf, MPI, WRF and WPS source code, WPS_GEOG data, grib2 data - _EVERYTHING_.
-The smaller file contains some information to allow openmpi to run on multiple cores.
+Now that we have docker working on your machine, we use the WRF-supplied file `Dockerfile_wps`.
+It is a text files, so feel free to peek inside to see what is happening.
+The Dockerfile brings the WRF and WPS repositories into an environment that can be used to build and run the codes (inside a container).

 There are docker _images_ and docker _containers_.
 We first need to construct the docker image.
 From that fixed image, we can make containers, as many as we want (or as many as the machine can hold).
 To generate our WRF container, we first need to build our image.
 To construct the docker image, we use the `docker build` command, and that command automatically uses the two supplied files.
 Therefore, both the Dockerfile and the configuration file need to be in the current directory when you issue this `docker build` command.
 The `argname=tutorial` option sends information to the Dockerfile regarding what files to download.
 And _YES_, there really is a period at the end of the following command, and it is really important!

 ```
+cp Dockerfile_wps Dockerfile
-docker   build   -t   wrf_tutorial   --build-arg argname=tutorial   .
+docker   build   -t   wrfwps   .
 ```

 This command takes a few minutes (on my 4 year old Mac at home it takes 4.5 minutes, at work with faster internet it takes 3 minutes).
 Quite a few files are downloaded, so you might want to issue this container `docker build` command when using a reasonable network.
 For example, NOT with lots of your best friends at the same time at a WRF Tutorial on a guest network.
 This command would be much better processed at your home institution where you have a fast internet connection.
 After that, maybe at your hotel would work, but only maybe.